CentaurusInfra/mizar/README.md

 Traditionally routing between VPCs and subnets is managed by virtual switches and routers.
 These mandates, for example, that endpoints belong to the same subnets, and a network of endpoints must have a subnet address.
 Mizar does not have this restriction.

 Mizar, introduces new **abstract** components called **Bouncers** and **Dividers**.
-Bouncers and Dividers are in-network and horizontally scalable hash tables.
+Bouncers and Dividers are in-network and horizontally scalable hash tables that facilitate packet delivery between endpoints.
 The management-plane populates the Bouncers and Dividers tables according to network domain partitioning.

 Bouncers' decision domain is constrained to a network.
 A Bouncer holds the configuration of endpoints within a network.
 When a packet arrives at a Bouncer, it is expected to find the destination endpoint's host and __bounce__ the packet back to the host.
 Unlike a switch - where packet forwarding is performed by L2 learning - Bouncer's configuration maintains a mapping of an endpoint within a VPC to its host.
 The endpoint is identified by its IP address within a VPC (VNI).
 Bouncers rewrite the destination IP address of the outer packet to the endpoint's host.